-- After at least 2 hours, simply remove the cheesecakes from the fridge, top with your favorite fresh fruit, chocolate, or whipped cream and Enjoy!
+- After at least 2 hours, simply remove the cheesecakes from the freezer.
+Let the cheesecake sit out at room temperature for 20 minutes for the optimal texture.
+Top with your favorite fresh fruit, chocolate, or whipped cream, and Enjoy!

-- Allow the cheesecakes to set for at least 2 hours in the freezer.
+- Allow the cheesecake to set for at least 2 hours in the freezer.
 When you are ready to eat the cheesecake simply remove them from the freezer.
-You can eat them straight out of the freezer, or allow them to thaw for 10-15 minutes before enjoying.
+You can eat the cheesecake straight out of the freezer, or allow it to soften at room temperature for 15-20 minutes before enjoying it.
 Both ways are delicious!

-- These cheesecakes keep perfect in the freezer!
-You can make a batch and store them in the freezer for up to 2 weeks, enjoying them as you like!
+- This cheesecake keeps perfect in the freezer!
+You can make it and store it in the freezer for up to 2 weeks, enjoying a slice as you like!

-- Try them with coconut whipped cream on top!
+- Try the cheesecake with coconut whipped cream on top!
 This one is my favorite.